Kaappaan: Critical reception

-The film received mixed reviews from critics.
-The Times of India rated 2 out of 5 stars stating "KV Anand's Kaappaan feels like one of those patriotic films that Vijayakanth and Arjun frequently made in the 90s, but is not as entertaining as those".
-Sify rated 2 out of 5 stars stating "Ambitious but exhausting!".
-News18 rated 1 out of 5 stars and stated "Despite Stellar Star Cast, Mohanlal-Suriya Starrer Loses Focus".
-Firstpost rated 2.25 out of 5 stars stating "Suriya, Mohanlal are charismatic in this formulaic action drama".
-The Hindu stated, "KV Anand's latest collaboration with his favourite leading man is a painstakingly long thriller, that neither has soul nor brain".
-The New Indian Express rated 1.5 out of 5 stars stating "Never do you truly believe that this film has a real understanding of the world and its politics."
-The Indian Express rated 1 out of 5 stars stating "KV Anand fills Kaappaaan with props, in his never-ending endeavour to create that elusive surreal ambience.
+Kaappaan received mixed reviews from critics.
+M Suganth of The Times of India rated the film 2 out of 5 stars stating "KV Anand's Kaappaan feels like one of those patriotic films that Vijayakanth and Arjun frequently made in the 90s, but is not as entertaining as those".
+Sify rated it 2 out of 5 stars stating "Usually Anand's films stand out in the technical department but here everything is strictly average including music, cinematography, writing and editing".
+Gautaman Bhaskaran of News18 rated the film 1 out of 5 stars and stated "Despite big names from the industry, the plot of Kaappaan wanders and loses its focus".
+Sreedhar Pillai for Firstpost gave 2.25 out of 5 stars stating "Kaappaan starts with a bang and moves at a rapid pace, but somewhere towards the middle it gets bogged down and runs out of ideas".
+Srivatsan S of The Hindu stated, "KV Anand's latest collaboration with his favourite leading man is a painstakingly long thriller, that neither has soul nor brain".

+The New Indian Express rated the film 1.5 out of 5 stars stating "Never do you truly believe that this film has a real understanding of the world and its politics."
+S. Subhakeerthana of The Indian Express rated 1 out of 5 stars stating "KV Anand fills Kaappaaan with props, in his never-ending endeavour to create that elusive surreal ambience.
 But the film has artificiality written all over."
-Deccan Chronicle rated 2.5 out of 5 stars stating "Kaappaan plays a big game and is very commercial in nature."
-The News Minute rated 2 out of 5 stars stating "Other than Suriya, nobody in the SPG looks like they've even slow jogged on the treadmill, let alone performed miraculous high security ops."
-The Week rated 2 out of 5 stars stating "The predictable screenplay, which reminds you of some old Vijayakanth or Arjun films, is disappointing as it comes from Anand who has had some decent outings with Suriya earlier, like Maattraan and Ayan."
+Anupama Subramanian of Deccan Chronicle rated 2.5 out of 5 stars stating "Kaappaan plays a big game and is very commercial in nature."
+Sowmya Rajendran of The News Minute rated 2 out of 5 stars stating "Other than Suriya, nobody in the SPG looks like they've even slow jogged on the treadmill, let alone performed miraculous high security ops."
+Lakshmi Subramanian of The Week rated 2 out of 5 stars stating "The predictable screenplay, which reminds you of some old Vijayakanth or Arjun films, is disappointing as it comes from Anand who has had some decent outings with Suriya earlier, like Maattraan and Ayan."